elotroalex/chiens/_texts/translation.md

 - {:.sp} The Good People.

-- Nope, we don't know you.
+- No, we don't know you.

 *(Toussaint smacks them nervously.)*

 - {:.sp} Toussaint.

-- {:.pr} I am Toussaint the Opening, your revenge, your freedom, your anger, your lifted blood, your machete, your woolly head, your paroxysm.
+- {:.pr} I am Toussaint Louverture, your vengeance, your freedom, your anger, your blood raised up, your machete, your woolly head, your paroxysm.

 *(The Good People continue to plant stones, then suddenly stop.)*